forlond/phpunit-testing-tools/docs/symfony_dispatcher.md

 Finally, when all the expectations are in place, call the `assert` method.

-In case the number of expectations do not match the number of collected logs, then the entire expectation will fail.
+In case the number of assertions do not match the number of dispatched events, then the test will fail.
 This is the default behaviour, but it can be disabled by using the `disableStrictSize` method.

 > [!NOTE]
-> For the non-strict sequence mode when an event matches a constraint, then that expectation is not considered again
+> For the non-strict sequence mode when a dispatched event matches a constraint, then that expectation is not considered
-> for the remaining events.
+> again for the remaining dispatched events.

 > [!NOTE]
-> When a event is not found for an expectation, then the test fails.
+> When a dispatched event is not found for an assertion, then the test fails.

 Example: Assert an event class is dispatched.